-Once in a while I crave for a meatless meal, don’t you?
+Once in a while my family craves for a meatless meal, don’t you?
 So this is my “go-to” casserole for me.
-I had some roasted parmesan vegetables leftover from the night before and decided to make a lasagna using them for dinner the very next day.
+I had some Roasted Parmesan Vegetables Medley leftover from the night before and decided to make a lasagna using them for dinner the very next day.

 Our mom always had a way of re-creating dishes from leftovers.
-It was something she learned from her mother during the war so as to never throw out food.
-She figured out how to make completely new meals using the leftovers.
+It was something she learned from her mother, how to make new meals using the leftovers.

 So I am doing what mom always did.
 And, of course I wanted to sneak in some more greens into the mix so I added a second layer of fresh baby spinach greens, and no one even noticed!